Ghiara/DAHLIA/README.md

 ```

 ### Generate Test Task Dataset
-CapRavens uses the same dataset style of CLIPort.
+DAHLIA uses the same dataset style of CLIPort.

 Fill in **number of samples** to set number of episodes one task dataset should have.